fritzrehde/watchbind/README.md

 ]
 ```

-This syntax differs from the command-line syntax because using the toml array feature is more expressive and more native to the toml file format.
+This syntax differs from the command-line syntax because using the TOML array feature is more expressive and more native to the TOML file format.
 Furthermore, this allows you to use the `+` character in your commands.
 It also doesn't require escaping shell specific characters like `$` in  (read more [in this section](#subshell)).

-You can find some keybinding examples in [`test-config.toml`](examples/test-config.toml).
+You can find some keybinding examples in the [`examples/`](examples/) directory.

+#### Keys

 All supported `KEY` values:
 ```